dbgate/dbgate.github.io/_docs/admin.md

 ---

 # Administration
 Administration tool is available only on Premium edition.
+In Community edition, please use configuration using [environment variables](/docs/env-variables.html)

 Administration page is available on URL https://your_dbgate_instance/?page=admin .
 You have to set environment variable ADMIN_PASSWORD to enable this administration.
 All configuration from administration is saved into database, use [STORAGE_xxx environment  variables](/docs/env-variables.html) for configure this.